Home

 Paywalls by Wondery and Rebel Girls

-Users are viewing your paywall from their mobile device and trying to decide if they want to pay for your service, and if so how much and how often.
-While it is tempting to display all your product options in 1 view so that users have flexibility, rarely is this a good idea in practice.
+Users are viewing your paywall from their mobile device and trying to decide if they want to pay for your service, and if so, how much and how often.
+While it is tempting to display all your product options in one view so that users have flexibility, rarely is this a good idea in practice.

 Even if you do offer weekly, 1 month, 3 month, 6 month, and 12 month products, displaying them all on 1 small screen can give a user decision paralysis.
 They have to compare 5 different products and prices and try to decide how long they will want to use the service and whether they will remember to cancel.